Sherman, Sheboygan County, Wisconsin

-Sherman is a town in Sheboygan County, Wisconsin, United States whose population was 1,520 at the 2000 census.
+Sherman is a town in Sheboygan County, Wisconsin, United States whose population was 1,452 at the 2020 census.
 It is included in the Sheboygan, Wisconsin Metropolitan Statistical Area.
 The unincorporated communities of Gooseville and Silver Creek are located in the town.

 History

 The town was created in 1850 as the town of Abbott.
 Due to the family whom the town was named for holding Confederate sympathies during the Civil War, the family was forced from the town, and its name was changed to Sherman on March 25, 1865, in honor of Union General William Tecumseh Sherman.
 The town does maintain one link to its original namesake in Abbott Road.

 Geography

-According to the United States Census Bureau, the town has a total area of 34.3 square miles (88.8 km^{2}), of which, 34.2 square miles (88.7 km^{2}) of it is land and 0.04 square miles (0.1 km^{2}) of it (0.12%) is water.
+According to the United States Census Bureau, the town has a total area of 34.3 square miles (88.8 km^{2}), of which 34.2 square miles (88.7 km^{2}) is land and 0.04 square miles (0.1 km^{2}) (0.12%) is water.